stancld/MSc-Project/README.md

 ## Description of MSc Project
 The aim of this industry-based project, conducted in a cooperation with Fidelity International, is to create a regularly refreshed database (implemented in Django) containing employee reviews listed on Glassdoor.com (scraped with Selenium).
 Subsequently, the sentiment of the reviews are to be scored with pre-trained language models and the results are to be incorporated into the multi-factor credit scoring model as a part of ESG investing framework.

+## Disclaimer
+Scraping the content from Wikipedia and Yahoo webpages is forbidden by their Terms of Service.
+While it is unlikely to be banned from this websites, please, use the scraper wisely, and even better with an express written permission of representatives of given webpages.

+Scraping the content from Glassdoor webpages is forbidden by their Terms of Use, section 3B (Using Glassdoor - House Rules).
+As such, please do not use this scraper without their express written permission.
+Furthermore, I do not claim responsibility for banning your Glassdoor account should the scraper be used too heavily.
+Moreover, should I be connacted by a representative of Glassdoor to remove this repo/make this repo private, I will do so.

+Please if any, use all the tools wisely.

 ## Description of the functionality of scraper tools

 ## Installation of scraper tools